projectshift/shift-boiler/docs/di.md

 # Dependency Injection Container
 -------

 Since version `v0.1.0` boiler features a dependency injection container.
-It makes sure your apps are decoupled and whatches that there is only one instance of service created (unless told otherwise).
+It makes sure your apps are decoupled and whatches that there is only one instance of each service created (unless told otherwise).

 ### DI in python?